 What does that say about me, that even in high school I was known for food?

-I was out to impress.
+I was out to impress, a-hem.

 When I saw him eating one (who am I kidding, I was waiting to pounce…), I made a bee-line to the cookie table, where I asked casually, “What do you think of those?”